In this week’s YouTube video, I take it to the streets of London for some Street Photography in harsh light.

-But I’m half Italian, I don’t mind a bit of warm sunshine.
+But I’m half Italian, and I don’t mind a bit of warm sunshine.

 I hope this can inspire you to take your camera out more often.

-By the way, I do offer a Lunch Break Mini Workshop now which could be the perfect chance to test this out with my guidance.
+By the way, I now offer a Lunch Break Mini Workshop which could be the perfect chance to test this out with my guidance.
 If you’re in London and are interested in taking the workshop, consider booking me.
 Pre-dinner is also available.

 Here it is.
 I wish it would always be so easy to shoot a good one for a YouTube video thumbnail… Another advantage of doing photography in harsh light! 🙂